AllGray/AllGray.github.io/source/index.html.md

 The voltage regulator is one of MAKERbuino’s most important parts.
 It regulates the voltage from the Li-Po battery to stable 3.3V.
 We need to do that because the battery’s 3.7V of electricity is just too much for MAKERbuino’s circuitry and would fry the SD card.
 Most people say, hey this is a transistor… no, this is not a transistor.
 This exact shape of this 3 tiny 3 leaded black component is called the TO-92 package and it looks the same as the 2n2222 transistor listed below.

-* **Important: the only difference between the 2n2222 transistor and this voltage regulator is the text written on the component.
+<aside class="warning">Important: the only difference between the 2n2222 transistor and this voltage regulator is the text written on the component.
 The regulator should have MCP1702-3302ET written on it’s surface, whilst the transistor will have 2N2222 written on it’s back.
 Use a magnifier if needed and check carefully if you have the right component.
-When soldering the regulator be extra cautious not to accidentally swap it with the transistor.**
+When soldering the regulator be extra cautious not to accidentally swap it with the transistor.</aside>

 ## 2n2222 general purpose NPN transistor